 Pavlova is a meringue-based dessert topped with fruit and whipped cream.
 There are different stories about how or why people named this dessert after the famous Russian ballerina Anna Pavlova.
 Regardless, the dish is closely associated with her for its lightness and elegance.

-The white and graceful berry almond pavlova is more vibrant with the red raspberries, darkish blueberries, and yellow lemon curd.
-These items also add so much depth to the overall flavor of the whole meal.
-It’s sweet, tangy, and gluten-free; what more could you ask for?
+The white and graceful berry almond pavlova is more vibrant with red raspberries, darkish blueberries, and yellow lemon curd.
+These items also add so much depth to the overall flavor of the luscious lemon curd-filled dessert.
+A flavorful and gluten-free delight; what more could you ask for?

 Total time: About 45 minutes